iurisman/rust-dust/lib/README_WITH_RESULT.md

     iter1_opt.into_iter().flatten().chain(iter2_opt.into_iter().flatten())
 }
 ```
+Here, I've delegated the job of `Either` to two calls to `flatten()`, one of which will return an empty iterator
+and the other the iterator to be returned, while `chain()` will stitch them together.

 ### 4. Preserving Backtrace

 A look at the docs for `stc::io::Error` reveals the `source()` method,
  which returns the cause of the I/O error.
 In this case it's `None`, because the underlying error did not
  originate in the user space, but by the OS.
 However, to be good citizens we should attach
  this I/O error as the source of our error to help clients of our library debug their errors.

+TBC